JazzMaster/LazGFX/README.md

 Try "Castle Engine" -for something more complete.

 Modified "JEDI Headers" are used here.
 They appear to also be abandoned.

+Makefiles removed- they werent needed.<br>
+Lazarus programmers can open the lpr file and "get to work" now. <br>
+(GREAT- THANK YOU to GLContext programmer  Sebastian Hütter for fixing a "major Lazarus PITA")

 ### LEGAL-ese